Canadian dollar: Legal tender

 Retailers in Canada may refuse bank notes without breaking the law.
 According to legal guidelines, the method of payment has to be mutually agreed upon by the parties involved with the transactions.
 For example, stores may refuse $100 banknotes if they feel that would put them at risk of being counterfeit victims; however, official policy suggests that the retailers should evaluate the impact of that approach.
 In the case that no mutually acceptable form of payment can be found for the tender, the parties involved should seek legal advice.

-Canadian dollars, especially coins, are accepted by some businesses in the northernmost cities of the United States and in many Canadian snowbird enclaves, just as U.S. dollars are accepted by some Canadian businesses.
+Canadian dollars, especially coins, are accepted by some businesses in the northernmost cities of the United States and in many Canadian snowbird enclaves, just as US dollars are accepted by some Canadian businesses.

 In 2012, Iceland considered adopting the Canadian dollar as a stable alternative to the Icelandic króna.

 Canada was favoured due to its northern geography and similar resource-based economy, in addition to its relative economic stability.
-The Canadian ambassador to Iceland said that Iceland could adopt the currency; although Iceland ultimately decided not to move on with the proposal.
+The Canadian ambassador to Iceland said that Iceland could adopt the currency, although Iceland ultimately decided not to implement the proposal.